dickdral1/world_dashboard/README.md

 ##Information cards
 The information cards are created with Named Column Report templates combined with the appropiate CSS.
 The query supplies the numbers, text and icons, depending on the subject.
-There are also some media queries in the CSS so the cards react to the width of the window.
+There are some media queries in the CSS to make the cards react with responsiveness to the width of the window.

 ##Sunburst Chart
 This chart is an Oracle JET component.
 The JSON data is collected in an application process that is called with apex.server.process.
 The correct timing is ensured by using JQuery promises.
 JavaScript is used to enrich the data ( text for popup) and to implement the click events on the SVG elements for the drilldown.
 The legend is a seperate Oracle JET component.

 #Known issues
-- Sunburst Chart: sometimes choosing the country by clicking does not work
+- Sunburst Chart: sometimes choosing the country or area by clicking does not work.
+Most of the times clicking twice works.
 - Maps: sometimes in Chrome and Safari the maps show an error message.
 Making the window larger may and reloading may fix this problem.
 - Maps: Separate maps for Asia and Australia are not available, so for these area's the World map is shown
 - Sometimes specific data are not available for a country.
 In the table the corresponding cells are left empty